Strong Sell On Tactile Systems: Bloated Stock Needs Compression Therapy (NASDAQ:TCMD)

 Prevalence:

 A second way to look at the market size is how many total patients suffer from lymphedema at any given point in time.
 Management estimates this figure to be between 5 and 10 million patients.
-Research suggests the true figure is closer to 2 million—a fourth of management’s estimate.
+Research suggests the true figure is closer to 2 million - a fourth of management’s estimate.

-Source (3): Dec-16– Chronic Oedema: A Prevalent Health Care Problem for UK Health Services: A study that measured lymphedema prevalence in an urban area within the UK (Note that while the study refers to chronic oedema instead of lymphedema, these terms are largely interchangeable in the UK - link).
+Source (3): Dec-16– Chronic Oedema: A Prevalent Health Care Problem for UK Health Services: A study that measured lymphedema prevalence in an urban area within the UK (Note that, while the study refers to chronic oedema instead of lymphedema, these terms are largely interchangeable in the UK - link).
 This prevalence rate was extrapolated to the US population.

 Source (4): Apr-05 – California Health Benefits Review Program: A state-level analysis of healthcare coverage for lymphedema in California.
 The analysis uses a regional claims database covering 7mm insured base.
 The prevalence rate of lymphedema found in this database was then extrapolated to the US population.